 This is because fair organisers often select the most relevant dates to have a fair — that is, right before enrolment intakes and after major exams.
 So expect to be sandwiched among thousands of students in the same loop and situation as you!

-While it can be exciting if you bump into some of your long-lost friends, you will also tire a lot quicker as you have to push your way through the endless crowd while getting squished in between people.
+While it can be exciting to bump into some of your long-lost friends, you will also tire quicker as you push your way through the endless crowd while getting squished in between people.
 You’ll also have to be aware of your belongings to avoid being pickpocketed.

-On top of that, if the hall isn’t well installed with air conditioning, everyone’s going to be sweaty and stinky!
+On top of that, if the hall isn’t well-installed with air conditioning, get ready to smell sweat and stink!
 Eww.

 #3.
 Getting lost

-Education fairs can have a complicated layout, so you may feel overwhelmed trying to decide which way to go first.
+As not all education fairs are designed with the same layouts, some of them can get pretty complicated.
+It's easy to feel overwhelmed trying to decide which way to go first.
 Add this complexity to the large mass of people and you may find it difficult navigating to booths that you’re interested in or be stuck in a never-ending loop.
-Not fun at all.
+Not fun at all, eh?

 #4.
 The hassle of bringing documents

 Who likes carrying things when they go shopping?
 No one!